Global Humanities & Critical Thought

 How have different cultures and thinkers around the globe approached discussions about being, self, otherness, nation, consciousness, meaning, and truth?
 Discover the answer through critical examination of diverse philosophies, theoretical constructs, literatures, and arts.

 Your professors will help you chart an individualized academic path built around your own interests.
 For your senior thesis, you’ll select a subject area you’re passionate about and pursue independent research.
 The major will prepare you for just about any career where critical thinking and analytical skills are valued.
-View our program details for in-depth information on the major.
+View our program details for in-depth information on the major and minor.

 Courses You Could Take